9aia/thal/pm/BACKLOG.md

 ### Medium priority

+- Add social proof section to the landing page
 - Inform deleted character action such as translate, using tooltip
 - Improve SEO, robots.txt, meta tags, etc
 - Move emails to a third-party email service like Zoho Mail, Mailjet, etc. Some of them let you set branding for outgoing emails, even if it's sent programmatically.